All Episodes

 Evil is dealt with in the abstract, but it is not dealt with as a fact of life.

-Can administrators and deans really continue to leave professors and other college personnel to deal with deeply disturbed students on their own with only pencils in their defense.
+Can administrators and deans really continue to leave professors and other college personnel to deal with deeply disturbed students on their own with only pencils in their defense?

-Well, that could be a country Western song title as well.
+Well, that could be a country western song title as well.

-So she's uh she's upset.
+So she's upset.

 She had a stalker, couldn't do anything about it.